hal9ai/hal9/website/learn/code/index.md

 hal9 run chatbot
 ```

-If you customized your template with `--template` make sure to set the correct key, for example, if you are using the OpenAI emplate use for Linux or macOS:
+If you customized your template with `--template` make sure to set the correct key, for example, if you are using the OpenAI template use for Linux or macOS:

 ```bash
 export OPENAI_KEY=YOUR_OPENAI_KEY.